comagic/pg-rebuild-table/README.md

         -W
         --password
-            Force pg_rebuild_table to prompt for a password before connecting to a database.
+            Password to connect to the database.

         -d
         --dbname